Raspberry Pi timecapsule with Pidora Linux

 netatalk.service

-To make things easier for us we disbled SELinux as we used it as an internal solution.
+To make things easier for us we disabled SELinux as we used it as an internal solution.
 Also, make sure the hostname has the extension .local as we are avahi to get discovered by the Mac.

 On the Mac open the Time Machine application and link your RaspberryPi IP address to it to make it work and login with your account.